TIGER TOOTH ALOE

 Water: Appreciates normal watering during their active growing period in the spring and early summer then again in autumn.
 Water sparingly during the winter months.
 They are summer dormant but still grow somewhat.

-Soil: Needs a fast draining soil.
-I amend my potting soil with additional grit and perlite.
+Soil: Needs a fast-draining soil.
+I used amend my potting soil with additional grit and perlite but started using 50/50 potting soil and pumice.

 Flowers: Rarely flowers, but if they do they are orange-red in color.